expressjs/expressjs.com/astro/src/content/api-reference/en/5x/req-method.md

 ---
 title: req.method
-description: Contains a string corresponding to the HTTP method of the request:
+description: Contains a string corresponding to the HTTP method of the request
 menuTitle: req.method
 ---